musatirgithub/E-Commerce/README.md

 ## The challenge
-Project aims to develop a safe task tracker; multiple users can signup, signin and use.
+Project aims to develop a safe e commerce site; where admin can manage products and users can signup, signin and buy products online.

 ## Problem Statement